 It’s not all sunshine and roses, of course it isn’t.
 Especially in the midst of a bloody global crisis.
 I spent two and a half months entirely without human company last spring, and then another month later on in the year.
 I’d be lying if I said that never got lonely.
 I think, too, that without the emotional support and consistency that a healthy relationship provides, the lows are lower.
-But, for me at least, it’s also true that the highs are higher.
+But, for me at least, it’s also true that the highs are higher – as if everything has been brought more sharply into focus.
 Maybe it’s all the introspection and soul-searching that being alone allows for.
 I’m certainly much more in touch with my “inner self” (oh God, this is getting cliché) for this stint of singleness.
 Or maybe it’s just the contrast with the sweet but sleepy relationship I left behind.
 Either way, I’ll gladly take those lower lows in exchange for the heightened highs.
 It’s a bit of a rollercoaster, feelings-wise, but it makes me feel so alive.

 And it goes without saying that being in love IS wonderful, and fantastic, and, yeah, probably the best feeling on the whole human spectrum of emotion.
 I love being in love.
 Who doesn’t?
 I’ve never been happier than when I’ve been in a relationship that’s going well.
 But I’ve also never felt lonelier or more unhappy than when in one that just isn’t working.
 And at this point in my life, I’ve probably collectively spent more time in the latter situation, than the former.
 I’d hasten to add that this isn’t putting me off getting involved again.
 Fat chance of that: I’m not a person who seems to learn from their mistakes, as far as love and heartbreak go (a few of my friends will be rolling their eyes in agreement if they’re reading this).
 For better or for worse, I invariably follow my heart.
 So there’s truly no aversion to relationships here, and certainly no bitterness.
 Just… contentment.
 And a certain sense of power in the knowledge that I have learned to be so content, in and by myself.
 Both physically (think refitting a weighty 8ft-/2.5m-tall wardrobe door, and hauling a full-sized Christmas tree home to my sixth-floor apartment), and emotionally, I’ve got this. #Thisgirlcan.